 Before you read our Top 11 Tips you really need to consider having 3 nights acclimatization in Namche Bazaar.
 Having an additional nights acclimatization will give you the best chance at being successful, safer and having a more enjoyable experience in the Everest region.
 Why risk getting serious altitude sickness.

 1).
-Pacing heart rates and breathing are super important.
+Pacing, heart rates and attention to breathing are all super important.

 If you are trekking to Everest Base Camp on an Ian Taylor Trekking trip you will have 3 nights in Namche Bazaar on the way up the trail, which will give you a safer and more enjoyable experience going to altitude.
 All we ask is you come in excellent physical shape.
 You need to maintain a slow pace that our guides set.
 You need to focus on deep breaths in through your nose and out through your mouth.
 Your goal should be to keep your heart rate as low as possible at all times.

 2).
 Keep a close eye on your surroundings.

 There is objective danger on many parts of the trek, including other people, porters, yaks, donkeys, rock fall and landslides.
 You need to make sure you are aware of your surroundings at all times and watch each step you take.
 Your personal safety has to be your main concern at all times on the trail.
 Always stay on the mountain side of the trail and away from any drop offs.

 3).
 Always stay on the mountain side of the trail.

 With high drops offs and risky uneven trails you need to be aware of your foot placement and stay away from the edge of the trail.
 There are no railings, and with large numbers of trekkers, animals and porters carrying heavy loads, you need to stay on the mountain side of the trail.
 Stay well away from drop offs at all times.
 There are some serious and dangerous landslide areas on the trail and you need to move through these areas as quickly as possible and our staff will make sure you are aware of them and manage you through them.